CarolynMcNabb/GUTMIC_pilot_analysis/README.md

 4.8_TBSS.sh
 	Notes: this script runs several different commands and requires user interaction to move onto the next stage of analysis.
 Read the instructions in the terminal and respond when requested.

+4.9 Run nonparametric permutation inference on the TBSS output using the GLM files available in the GLMs directory (created using FSL's Glm tool).
+In the terminal window, type:
+4.9_randomise.sh